 You’ll find plenty of gelato like this spot or look just across the street for what was the best sandwich I’ve ever eaten.
 I can’t seem to find it on Google, but it’s called dai Luca.
 Just look for the little panini spot on your left as you enter the alleyway (with the gelato shop on your right).

 If you didn’t stop for something to eat in Corniglia, then you’ll definitely be ready for lunch by the time you arrive in Vernazza.
 Lunchtime in Vernazza is a busy time.
-Lots of ferries from around the Italian Riviera arrive specifically to this village because it is one of the most beautiful and accessible by boat.
+Lots of ferries from around the Italian Riviera arrive specifically to this village because it is one of the most beautiful and is the best place to visit by boat.

 It also has tons of al fresco dining options, including a few restaurants in the main square, right by the port, and in front of the town’s medieval church.